-1. KIND Bars, Caramel Almond and Sea Salt Gluten-Free, $13.51 (pack of 12), Amazon
+1. Kind Bars (Caramel, Almond and Sea Salt), $14 (pack of 12), Walmart

-2. Splitz Original Crunchy Split Pea Crisp Snacks, $13 (pack of 8), Amazon
+2. Splitz Original Crunchy Split Pea Crisp Snacks, $20 (pack of 8), Amazon

-3. Sabra Classic Hummus Singles, $3 (pack of six two-ounce cups), Jet
+3. Sabra Classic Hummus Singles, $5 (pack of six two-ounce cups), Jet

 This brand of hummus is a perennial staple for a healthy snack.
 “Instead of taking crackers, because you already have carbs, you can have it with baby carrots or jicama sticks,” said Taub-Dix.